Agents of S.H.I.E.L.D.: Casting

 Sarah Halley Finn, the casting director of the MCU films, along with her associate Tamara Hunter, served as casting directors during the first season.
 In October 2012, a casting sheet for five lead roles was sent out, with Finn establishing offices in London, Australia, New York, Vancouver, Toronto, and Los Angeles to audition actors.
-At the New York Comic Con, Joss Whedon, Kevin Feige, and Clark Gregg announced that Gregg would be reprising his role as agent Phil Coulson from Iron Man, Iron Man 2, Thor, The Avengers, and the Marvel One-Shots in the pilot, and would "headline" the series.
+At the New York Comic Con, Joss Whedon, Kevin Feige, and Clark Gregg announced that Gregg would be reprising his role as agent Phil Coulson from Iron Man (2008), Iron Man 2 (2010), Thor (2011), The Avengers, and the Marvel One-Shots in the pilot, and would "headline" the series.
 Also in October, actress Ming-Na Wen was cast as Melinda May.
 The next month, Elizabeth Henstridge and Iain De Caestecker were cast as Jemma Simmons and Leo Fitz, respectively, while newcomer Brett Dalton was cast as Grant Ward.
 Dalton gained 15 lb of muscle before the start of filming for the role.
 In December, Chloe Bennet was chosen out of more than 400 actresses to play Skye, the sixth and final regular for the first season.
 Bell called the character "the hardest to find" since need to be "the quintessential Whedon heroine–strong, smart, and self-aware", which was difficult to find in a 20-year old.
 Skye is revealed in the second season to be Daisy Johnson, and no longer goes by "Skye" starting with the third.

-At San Diego Comic-Con 2014, Nick Blood was announced as cast in the role of Lance Hunter for the second season, while the character of Bobbi Morse was revealed to be appearing.
+At the 2014 San Diego Comic-Con, Nick Blood was announced as cast in the role of Lance Hunter for the second season, while the character of Bobbi Morse was revealed to be appearing.
 That August, Henry Simmons joined the cast as Alphonso "Mack" Mackenzie, a recurring role, and Adrianne Palicki was cast as Morse in a guest role, to first appear in the episode "A Hen in the Wolf House".
 The next month, the entire first season principal cast were confirmed to be regulars for the second season, along with Blood.
 Palicki joined them with the episode "Aftershocks".
 In February 2015, Luke Mitchell was cast as Lincoln Campbell, a recurring role for the second half of the season.